-Summer in Japan is incredibly humid and hot, but also fun!
-During the months of July- September there are several festivals and markets that take place all over the country and it’s a great way to experience Japan with Japanese tourists instead of foreigners.
+Summer in Japan is packed with fun festivals!
+During the months of July- September these festivals take place all over the country and it’s a great way to experience Japan.

 Where is Aomori?

-- The festival is held in the first week of August with the best day being August 7, the last day of the festival which is combined with fireworks.
+The Aomori Nebuta Matsuri is held in the first week of August with the best day is the last day of the festival which is combined with fireworks.

-- The starting point for the festival is at the tents in which the floats are housed.
+The starting point for the Nebuta Matsuri festival is at the tents in which the floats are housed.
 From there the floats split and cross the main avenue of Aomori.
 Find a place halfway down, which should be less crowded.

 The festival starts just before sunset and goes on for several hours.
 Make sure to pay attention to train schedules which do not always run as late as the festival.